 - No Steam

-The majority of problems that require our help at Nick’s Plumbing and Sewer Services stem from the electric-powered steam generator, which can be prone to failure after several years of use.
+The majority of problems that require our help at Nick’s Plumbing and Air Conditioning stem from the electric-powered steam generator, which can be prone to failure after several years of use.
 Suppose your steam shower is not producing any steam at all.
 The first thing you want to do is to check the circuit breaker for the steam shower.

-If checking and resetting the circuit breaker does not restore function to your steam shower, it’s time to give Nick’s Plumbing and Sewer Service a call.
+If checking and resetting the circuit breaker does not restore function to your steam shower, it’s time to give Nick’s Plumbing and Air Conditioning a call.
 Seals and valves within your steam shower may be leaking, resulting in the steam that doesn’t reach your shower.
 Instead, it might be vented out by a faulty part.

 - Low Steam Pressure